-The key SET ABORT FLAG can be used to abort a utility when it is running.
-This sets a flag in the server to indicate that the abort key has been pressed.
+The key [SET ABORT FLAG] can be used to abort a utility when it is running.
+This sets a flag to indicate that the abort key has been pressed.
 Utilities and programs can periodically test the value of this flag and terminate when it is found to have been set.

 Before finishing, a utility may clear the screen and display a fold of information to the user.
 The user can browse this fold and edit it.
+Items in this fold may be picked or moved to the normal editing enironment if they are required for permanent use.
 Pressing EXIT FOLD leaves the fold and returns control to the utility.

 When both a utility package and a user program have been loaded, it is possible that there is not enough memory available for the data space of the utilities.
-If this condition occurs, when a utility function key is pressed the message appears.
-The condition is also indicated by the removal of the utility package help lines from the code information fold.
-They are replaced by the text
+If this condition occurs, when a utility function key is pressed the following message appears: